Al-Farouq Aminu: Chicago Bulls (2021)

-On March 25, 2021, Aminu and Nikola Vučević were traded to the Chicago Bulls in exchange for Wendell Carter Jr., Otto Porter and two future first-round picks.
+On March 25, 2021, Aminu and Nikola Vučević were traded to the Chicago Bulls in exchange for Wendell Carter Jr., Otto Porter Jr. and two future first-round picks.

 On August 11, 2021, Aminu, Thaddeus Young, and several draft picks were traded to the San Antonio Spurs in exchange for DeMar DeRozan.
-On October 18, Aminu was waived by the San Antonio Spurs after appearing in one pre-season game.
+On October 18, Aminu was waived by the Spurs after appearing in one pre-season game.
 On December 25, he was signed to a 10-day contract by the Boston Celtics.
 However, he never played a game in Boston.

 International career

 Aminu represents the Nigerian national basketball team.
 He competed at the 2012 Summer Olympics.
 On August 30, 2015, Aminu with the D'Tigers of Nigeria won the 2015 FIBA Africa Championship (AfroBasket) in Tunisia by defeating Angola 74–65.
 He was also named in the All-Star Five of the 2015 Afrobasket.

 Personal life

 Al-Farouq Aminu is married to Helina Tekeste Aminu.
 The couple have a daughter together.
 He is the child of a Yoruba father from Nigeria and an African American mother from New York.
 Aminu is descended from a line of Nigerian kings.
 He is a Muslim.

 His name translates to "the chief has arrived."
 (This also helps explain his nickname, "The Chief.")
 His brother, Alade Aminu, is also a professional basketball forward.
 Aminu and his wife's foundation, Aminu Good Works Foundation, organizes a yearly basketball camp in Nigeria since 2016.
 The camp takes place in Ibadan.